bendalab/plottools/docs/scalebars.md

 # Scalebars module

 Scalebars are an alternative to xticks and yticks.
-They visualizes scales by the length of a bar.
+They visualize scales by the length of a bar.

 ![scalebars](figures/scalebars-scalebars.png)

 ```
 ax.scalebars(1.05, 0.0, 2, 1, 's', 'mV', ha='right', va='bottom')
 ```

-Do *not* use scalebars if a specific value on the axis (most likely zero!) has a special meaning!
+Do *not* use scalebars if a specific value on the axis (most likely zero) has a special meaning!

 The scalebar module installs the three functions